-There are no actual air quality impacts that would require monitoring in addition to that currently undertaken.

-There is some variation in the perception of air quality impacts from the facility that are best addressed through improved communication of the substantial existing datasets which are not currently well understood.
+No air quality impacts are considered to require monitoring in addition to that currently undertaken, based on modelling, analysis and risk.
+In 2019 the Environmental Monitoring Plan concluded that the variation in the perception of air quality impacts from the facility are best addressed through improved communication of the substantial existing datasets which are not currently well understood.